15-Year Term Life Insurance

 - What Do Insurance Companies Do with Your Money?

-Can I convert a 15-year term policy to permanent coverage?
+Can I convert my 15 year term policy to permanent life insurance?

 About the Author: